markomanninen/draversal/README.md

 ---

 # Method: `count_children`

 ## Description
-Counts the number of child nodes in the current traversal context.
+Counts the number of child items in the current traversal context.

 ## Parameters
 - __sibling_only__ (bool): Whether to count only immediate children.
 Default is False.
 ## Attributes
-- __current__ (dict): The current node in the traversal.
+- __current__ (dict): The current item in the traversal.
 - __children_field__ (str): The key used to identify children in the dictionary.
 ## Behavior
- - If `sibling_only` is True, counts only the immediate children of the current node.
+ - If `sibling_only` is True, counts only the immediate children of the current item.
- - If `sibling_only` is False, counts all descendants of the current node recursively.
+ - If `sibling_only` is False, counts all descendants of the current item recursively.
  - Utilizes a private recursive function `_` for counting when `sibling_only` is False.

 ## Note